 The Members will not be taxed on the net income of the MBF.
 However, the Members may be subject to tax on certain payments made to them from the MBF in accordance with tax law and/or rulings at the time.

 Monthly Disability Benefits paid from the MBF to Members will be included in the Member’s assessable income.
 The MBF will withhold Pay As You Go (PAYG) Withholding Tax from any such payments unless an ATO exemption is provided.

 CAPITAL AND DEATH BENEFITS

-Where the loss of licence is deemed to be permanent, the MBF may pay the member a Standard Capital Benefit and the Premium Capital Benefit (if applicable).
+Where the loss of licence is deemed to be Permanently Lost, the MBF may pay the member a Standard Capital Benefit and the Premium Capital Benefit (if applicable).
 Upon the death of the member, the member’s beneficiary may be eligible to receive a Standard Capital Benefit, the Premium Capital Benefit (if applicable) and the Death Benefit.
 The Standard Capital Benefit, the Premium Capital Benefit and the Death Benefit do not represent income of the Member or beneficiary and is not subject to Capital Gains Tax as per Taxation Ruling IT2230.